muratk5n/thirdwave/en/2013/09/why-open-source.md

 when careers are fluid where there is a lot of shift from one company to the next, OS software know-how is something they can take with them.
 They can build expertise on an OS software while working in one company, and continue using it in another company.
 A huge benefit.
-And the mechanics of this use/move/reuse?

-.. which brings us to the motivation of the second actor in the
-system: managers deciding which software to use.
+The motivation of the second actor in the system: managers deciding which software to use.
 Choosing free over commercial is much easier in terms of budget - as long as the quality is comparable to commercial software.

 And that brings us to the third actor in the system: the producers of software which ironically in the OS world happen to be the programmers